Deltares/D-EcoImpact/docs/api/application_overview.md

 After the model is successfully validated, the initialize of the model is called.
 In case of the `RuleBasedModel`, this creates an instance of the `RuleProcessor` and initializes it.

 The `ModelRunner` continues by calling the `execute` method on the `RuleBasedModel` that in turn calls `process_rules` on the `RuleBasedProcessor`.
-This method loops over all the specified rules and executes the rules based on there type.
+This method loops over all the specified rules and executes the rules based on their type.
 So for example, with the `ICellBasedRule` the `RuleBasedProcessor` will loop over all the cells and call the `ICellBasedRule` execute method for every cell.

 When the model execute has successfully finished with the execute step, the `finalize` method will be called on the model to clean up all resources.